redtexts/texts/rutgers_1916_the_left_wing.md

 compulsory military service, as well as defensive wars.

-It was inspiring to meet the Boston comrades who took the initiative for this "Socialist Propanganda [sic] League," a bunch of class-conscious workers who, mostly through every-day facts and experiences of life, had come to realize the new forces of imperialism as it develops all over the world and who rightly responded by an _act_.
+It was inspiring to meet the Boston comrades who took the initiative for this "Socialist Propaganda League," a bunch of class-conscious workers who, mostly through every-day facts and experiences of life, had come to realize the new forces of imperialism as it develops all over the world and who rightly responded by an _act_.
 Organizing means